PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 ### Return All Diplotypes

-The `Named Allele Matcher` can return all matching diplotypes instead of just the top scoring one(s).
+The `Named Allele Matcher` can be required to always return all matching diplotypes instead of just the top scoring one(s).

 You would need to add something like this: